Look at the world

 What is PRP?/

+What’s better than a natural treatment for dry eyes when eyes are one of the most sensitive part of the human body?
 To understand the benefits of a PRP Dry Eye Treatment or any other medical PRP procedures, you must first understand a little more about your blood, how it works and how amazing it really is!
 Blood is composed of four main properties: we have the plasma (the colourless fluid part of blood), red blood cells (carry oxygen), the white blood cells (fight against injections) and the platelets, (which are colourless, help our blood to clot and contain hundreds of hormones, vitamins and proteins that ensure that our bodies can heal).
 During the course of our life as we get injured or experience, “wear and tear” our body sends signals to promote the healing process.
 Healing begins when platelets are released in a high concentration, they are responsible for initiating the “cell rejuvenation” process within the body.

 How is the PRP Dry Eye Treatment Made?/